tonylook/rflow/README.md

 - **Impact**: This limitation affects the ability to tag releases directly from the main/master branch, which might be a part of some users' standard workflows.
 - **Status**: I'm actively investigating ways to address this issue and hope to provide a solution in future updates.
 In the meantime, use the `rflow tag` command (as also compliant with Release Flow) on release branches for tagging releases.

-### Issue with `rflow major` Command in CI/CD Environments

-- **Description**: Currently, there's a bug with the `rflow major` command on the CI side.
-While the command operates correctly in CLI, creating a branch with the name of the major version, in CI environments it behaves like the `release` command, increasing the minor version instead.
-- **Impact**: This issue affects users who rely on automated CI/CD pipelines for managing major version releases, as it does not correctly increment the major version as expected.
-- **Status**: This discrepancy between CLI and CI behavior is under investigation.
-I'm working on identifying the cause and implementing a fix.
-For now, be cautious when using `rflow major` in automated CI/CD workflows and consider manual verification as a temporary workaround.

 I encourage users to report any other issues they encounter on our GitHub issues page to help me continue improving `rflow`.